InWonYeu/interphon/docs/source/input_files.rst

 K-point file
 ************
-The :ref:`label_kpoint_file`, which is supported in VASP KPOINTS_ format, is used for the mesh sampling of k-points.
+The K-point file, which is supported in VASP KPOINTS_ format, is used for the mesh sampling of k-points.

 .. _KPOINTS: https://www.vasp.at/wiki/index.php/KPOINTS